-Depricated- Advanced Options¶

-I = 2 U = 2 if 'Medium - Departments or large group of users are affected' in selections: I = 1 if 'High - Whole company is affected': I = 0 if 'Medium - Business is degraded, but there is a reasonable workaround' in selections: U = 1 if 'High - Critical - Major business processes are stopped' in selections: U = 0
+# We set some default values for if there is no match impact = 2 urgency = 2 # we change those values based on if there is a match if 'Medium - Departments or large group of users are affected' in selections: impact = 1 if 'High - Whole company is affected' in selections: impact = 0 if 'Medium - Business is degraded, but there is a reasonable workaround' in selections: urgency = 1 if 'High - Critical - Major business processes are stopped' in selections: urgency = 0

 Once we have all six lines set we can make our list of priorities: